-COACHES - NOTE: Referees are normally players who have come up through the OAA Soccer Program and are still learning to be referees instead of players.
+COACHES - NOTE: Referees are normally players who have come up through our soccer program and are learning their jobs the same as players are learning the game of soccer.
 Please keep in mind that their officiating experience may be limited.
 Under no circumstances should these officials be disrespectfully challenged for calls made.
 If you have a complaint, talk with the official at the end of quarter, half or final.
-Please make sure your players, coaches, and parents treat our referees respectfully.
+Coaches are responsible for their team's coaches, parents and fans.
+Please help to keep them positive and treat the referees respectfully.

 Please note: many soccer calls are judgments by the official.
 All calls are final.
-OAA Directors will not respond to complaints about referees' judgment calls .
+Directors will not respond to complaints regarding referees' judgment calls.

-Law 6-The Assistant Referees
+Law 6-The Other Match Officials